 Whatever the occasion, celebrate with this fudge sundae inspired cake!
-It has 3 layers of dark chocolate cake, vanilla buttercream frosting, a chocolate ganache drip and is topped with sprinkles, cherries and chopped nuts.
+It has 3 layers of dark chocolate cake, vanilla buttercream frosting, a chocolate ganache drip and is topped with sprinkles and cherries.

 For the chocolate cake:

 1/2 cup vegetable oil

 1 cup milk

 4 oz. baking cocoa

 1 tsp. baking soda

 For the vanilla frosting:

 1 lb. unsalted butter, at room temp.